 Another thing that has augmented fear and paranoia of radiation is distrust of the government.
 Lack of faith in the “nuclear village”, however, should not blind one to scientists advice, particularly when they are from disinterested parties (if such a thing exists in radiation research).
 Robert Gale, for example, contends that low-level radiaiton poses little danger to health.

-In a country where 50% of people get cancer and 1/3 die of it, the only reason people are disproportionately worried about the health consequences of radiation, rather than any other carcinogens, is because it is a public, industrial accident.
+In a country where 50 percent of people get cancer and a third die of it, the only reason people are disproportionately worried about the health consequences of radiation, rather than any other carcinogens, is because it is a public, industrial accident.
 If you die of lung cancer from too many Lucky Strikes, or diabetes from too many of those goddamn Krispy Kremes, then it’s fine; we had our fun, and we paid our price.
 But if you die of cancer because of corporate malfeasance and no fault of your own, it’s a tragedy.